-Note: When using an electric collar, only use the lowest setting in order to avoid stressing or injuring your dog.
+Note: When using an electric collar, only use the lowest setting to avoid stressing or injuring your dog.

 This, of course, will take lots of time and patience.
 The same goes for the doggy whistle.

-I must admit that I’m not really a fan of negative association training, especially with electric collars, so I encourage you to try the reward system instead.
+I must admit that I’m not a fan of negative association training, especially with electric collars, so I encourage you to try the reward system instead.

 The Reward System

-Before you get started, you will need to make sure you have a bag of dog treats on hand.
-Keep in mind that you won’t immediately be trying out this system on feces.
+Before you start, you must ensure you have a bag of dog treats.
+Remember that you won’t immediately be trying out this system on feces.

 If Cujo is anything like my dog, it will probably try to snatch it out of your hand before you get a chance to react.

-Close your palm until your dog calms down, and once it does, let it sniff the treat again.
-Keep repeating the process until your dog learns what the command “leave it” means.
+Close your palm until your dog calms down, and once it does, let it sniff the joy again.
+Keep repeating the process until your dog learns the “leave it” command.

-This will allow your dog to have more access to the treat.
-Let your dog sniff the treat, and then say “leave it”.
+This will allow your dog to have more access to the charm.
+Let your dog sniff the joy, and then say, “leave it.”
 Repeat until your dog gets used to the command.

 Finally, once you’re satisfied with how your dog has learned to obey the “leave it” command, you can try it out on actual poop.

 However, now that you’ve gotten through my poop-related article, I hope you have a better understanding of why your dog does something as gross as eating feces.

 In some instances, eating poop is a perfectly harmless action.
-That is if your dog doesn’t constantly do it and then throws up immediately afterward.
+That is, if your dog doesn’t constantly do it and then throws up immediately afterward.

 However, in those other instances when your pup is constantly eating poop and throwing up, something might be very wrong.

-The bottom line is that catching your dog eating poop and throwing up once in a while is fine.
-However, if it becomes a habit, something could be wrong.
+The bottom line is that catching your dog eating poop and throwing up once in a while is okay.